docker/docs/_includes/install-script.md

 Docker CE is installed.
 It starts automatically on `DEB`-based distributions.
 On `RPM`-based distributions, you need to start it manually using the appropriate `systemctl` or `service` command.
-As the message indicates, non-root users are not able to run Docker commands by default.
+As the message indicates, non-root users can't run Docker commands by default.

 #### Upgrade Docker after using the convenience script